Scatman Crothers

+Early life

+Crothers was born and raised in Terre Haute, Indiana.

+Career

-Music career
+Music

-Crothers began his musical career as a teenager.
+Crothers began his musical career at age 13.
 He sang and was self-educated on guitar and drums.
 He was in a band that played in speakeasies in Terre Haute, Indiana.
 During the 1930s, Crothers formed a band, spending eight years living in Akron, Ohio, and performing five days a week on a radio show in Dayton, Ohio.
 The station manager thought he needed a catchier name, so Crothers suggested "Scatman" for his scat singing.
 He married Helen Sullivan, a native of Steubenville, Ohio, in 1937.
 In the 1940s, the couple moved to California.

 He performed in Los Angeles and Las Vegas, and at the Apollo Theater in Harlem, New York City.
 Capitol released several of his singles, including "I'd Rather Be a Hummingbird", "Blue-Eyed Sally", and "Television Blues".
 High Fidelity Records released his album Rock and Roll with Scatman Crothers.
 He went on USO tours with Bob Hope.
 Crothers also performed with bandleader Slim Gaillard.
 According to the jacket notes of the Let Freedom Sing CD set, Crothers was part of the music group The Ramparts, who sang "The Death of Emmett Till" (1955), a song by A. C. Bilbrew.